aadijoshi/attendance-tracker/README.md

 Attendance tracker for Athletics Department @ NYUAD using iDynamo and NYU ID cards on iOS, and analytics with Highcharts on the frontend.
 Software Engineering project.

 # Structure
-The project includes two main parts: **iOS react-native app** for the iOS part, and **Django app** for web-based analytics placed in AttendanceTracker/ and server/ respectively
+The project includes two main parts: **iOS react-native app** for the iOS part, and **Django app** for web-based analytics placed in AttendanceTracker/ and server/ respectively.

 # Depencies